melke/CloudKitDictionarySyncer/README.md

 the same data on other devices or new devices.
 If you only persist the data remotely, the user cannot use your app when being offline.

 One solution to persist the data both locally and remotely is to use NSUbiquitousKeyValueStore in iCloud, but in my experience, the key-value store syncing at app start can be delayed up to 30 seconds, which is way too long.
-Either you need to wait for the syncing to complete before letting the user update any on the persisted data or you need to show perhaps all empty data to the user before the syncing has completed.
+You would need to wait for the syncing to complete before letting the user update any on the persisted data.

 With CloudKit, you can now use iCloud like a regular remote database, giving you much more control over reading and writing data from iCloud.
   Since CloudKit seems to have very short response times, CloudKitDictionarySyncer can quickly load your data from iCloud, or from a local plist file if CloudKit is not available.
-Because the loading is sp quick, you can let your user wait while the initial loading of your data is executing.
+Because the loading is so quick, you can let your user wait while the initial loading of your data is executing.

 CloudKitDictionarySyncer will also give you full control over the conflict handling.
 You decide what to do if the remote and local dictionaries